Image credit: The North Face

 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
 Here we rate The North Face “Good”.
 These are a few factors influencing its score:

-• It’s set a science based target to reduce greenhouse gas emissions in both its direct operations and supply chain but there’s no evidence it is on track.
+• It’s set a science based target to reduce greenhouse gas emissions in both its direct operations and supply chain but claims it’s not on track.

-• There’s no evidence it ensures workers are paid living wages in its supply chain.
+• It claims to have a program to improve wages but there’s no evidence it ensures its workers are paid living wages in most of its supply chain.

-• During the height of the COVID-19 pandemic, it disclosed adequate policies to protect workers in its supply chain from the virus.
+• During the height of the Covid-19 pandemic, it disclosed adequate policies to protect workers in its supply chain from the virus.

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
 Here we rate The North Face “Good”.
 These are a few factors influencing its score:

-• It appears to use leather.
+• It appears to use leather, wool, and down.

-• It doesn’t appear to use fur, angora, exotic animal skin, or exotic animal hair.
+• It doesn’t appear to use fur, angora, exotic animal skin, shearling, cashmere, alpaca, or mohair.

 Based on all publicly available information we’ve reviewed, we rate The North Face “Good” overall.

-Last updated January 2024
+Last updated 2025-10-22